LuChen525/stat628-module1/README.md

-# STAT 628 Module 1 Body Fat Calculator
+# STAT 628 Module 1: Body Fat Calculator

-#### Author:

-**Yunhui Qi, qi44@wisc.edu**

-**Sam Waterbury, waterbury@wisc.edu**

-**Junxia Zhu, jzhu334@wisc.edu**
+### Authors

+* Yunhui Qi (qi44@wisc.edu)
+* Sam Waterbury (waterbury@wisc.edu)
+* Junxia Zhu (jzhu334@wisc.edu)

+_(We belong to group #6 in the Thursday lecture.)_

 ### Introduction

-The goal of this project is to develop a simple rule of thumb technique for estimating the body fat percentage using only measurements which can be easily obtained.
-After data cleaning, variable selection, model evaluation and diagnostic, we finally got:
+The goal of this project is to develop a simple rule of thumb technique for estimating body fat percentage using only measurements which can be easily obtained.
+After data cleaning, variable selection, model evaluation, and diagnostics, we obtained the following estimator:

+`
-BODYFAT \% = 0.91 ABDOMEN(lbs) - 0.14 WEIGHT(cm) - 40 \%
+BODYFAT (%) = 0.91 * ABDOMEN (cm) - 0.14 * WEIGHT (lbs) - 40
+`

 This estimator is easy to understand and can be quickly computed since it only uses two variables.

-### Contents of the repository
+### Contents of this Repository
-#### Files
-Executive-Summary.ipynb ------ Jupyter Notebook of this project

-shiny.R ------ web-based application of bodyfat calculator

-#### Folders
-data --------- raw data( BodyFat.csv )

-code --------- complete R code for our analysis( 0202all_code.R )

-images --------- figures and images produced by our analysis
+**Files:**
+* `Executive-Summary.ipynb` is the Jupyter notebook containing a summary of our analysis and results.
+* `Shiny-App.R` contains the code necessary for running the Shiny application.
+Running this file will open the app in a web browser.
+* `Final-Code.R` contains all of the code we wrote while working on this project.

+**Folders:**
+* `data/` contains the raw dataset and the "clean" dataset for which several outliers were removed.
+* `image/` contains the all of the plots and figures we produced.